ArdanaLabs/hello-cardano-template/offchain/README.md

 nix run .#offchain:hello-world-browser:serve
 ```

-To run the browser tests with Nami wallet use:
+To run the browser tests with testnet use:
 ```
-nix run .#offchain:hello-world-browser:e2e:nami-wallet
+nix run .#offchain:hello-world-browser:e2e:testnet
 ```

-To run the browser tests with key wallet use:
+To run the browser tests with local use:
 ```
-nix run .#offchain:hello-world-browser:e2e:key-wallet
+nix run .#offchain:hello-world-browser:e2e:local
 ```

 To run the lighthouse tests use: